pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 </body>
 </html>
 ```
 In this code, we have defined the `outer` function which returns the `inner` function.
 The `outer` function is immediately invoked and after its execution, the `inner` function is being assigned to the `onclick` handler.
 This means that whenever the user clicks on the button, the `inner` function will be called instead of the `outer` function.
 Since it is a closure, it has access to the `outer` function's scope, so it can easily change the value of the `counter` variable.
-Therefore, the line `var counter = 0` will be executed just one time, before returning the `outer` function.
+Therefore, the line `var counter = 0` will be executed just once, before returning the `outer` function.
 After that, the `outer` function will be called every time the user clicks on the button and it will increment the `counter` by 1, so the `counter` will always contain the accurate number of button clicks.

 ### The Module Pattern